dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/13-Systems-Administration/01-File-Services-and-Access/03-Create-sample-template-files-using-PowerShell.md

 ### How it works
 - `$sample_files` holds the names of the two template files to create in each folder.
 - `$folders` holds the list of shared folder names to loop through.
+- The script changes into the `shared-folders` directory on the Desktop.
+- For each folder, it enters the folder, creates both sample files using `New-Item -ItemType File`, then returns to the parent directory before moving to the next folder.